+PMIN 3 Any upper-level PMIN course (3)

-Select 3 Any two upper-level PMIN, YDEV, or URBN elective course (6) PSYC 3 Any upper-level PSYC course (3)
+YDEV 3 Any upper-level YDEV course (3)

+URBN 3 Any upper-level URBN course (3)

-Students may select 6-8 credits of the same foreign language (may include Biblical Languages or American Sign Language) and 8-10 credits of general electives (for a total of 16 credits) to earn a Bachelor of Arts degree.
+Students may select 2 courses of the same foreign language (may include Biblical Languages or American Sign Language) and additional general electives for a total of 24 credits to earn a Bachelor of Arts degree.
 Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.